A neutral state interned an Iranian warship in March. Almost no one covered it.

 Third, Sri Lanka could have done what it did: intern the vessel.
 The internment preserved Sri Lankan neutrality in the eyes of customary international law, did not require Sri Lanka to take a side in the substantive dispute between Iran and the U.S.-Israeli coalition, prevented the loss of 208 Iranian sailors, and placed Sri Lanka in a politically useful position as a neutral custodian rather than as a passive bystander.
 The Iranian government's public reaction was, on the available record, muted; Tehran did not formally protest the internment, did not recall its ambassador, and accepted the consular-access arrangement.[5][6]

 The deeper reason Sri Lanka was positioned to make this choice is the country's non-aligned diplomatic tradition.
 Sri Lanka has been a member of the Non-Aligned Movement since the movement's founding in 1961 and has maintained, through governments of varying ideological orientation, a foreign policy that avoids formal alignment with major-power blocs.
 The country's ports have served, in different periods, as fuelling stops for Soviet submarines, U.S. carrier groups, Indian fleet exercises, and Chinese Belt-and-Road maritime infrastructure.
-The diplomatic infrastructure for managing a complex Hague-XIII internment — neutral consular protocols, naval-base secure facilities, multilingual diplomatic staff — was, by accident of geography and history, already in place.
+The apparatus for managing a complex Hague-XIII internment (neutral consular protocols, secure naval-base facilities, experienced diplomatic staff) was, by accident of geography and history, already in place.

 A second factor was the regional context.
 India faced a parallel case of its own: a separate Iranian naval vessel, the IRIS Lavan, sought refuge at an Indian port and was interned by India on March 4.
-India's own complex relationship with Iran — Chabahar port investment, oil purchases under sanctions exemptions, a large Indian labour presence in the Iranian Gulf — meant New Delhi and Colombo confronted the same legal question within a day of each other, and both reached the same answer.[9]
+Given India's own stake in the relationship with Iran (Chabahar port investment, oil purchases under sanctions exemptions, a large Indian labour presence in the Gulf), New Delhi and Colombo confronted the same legal question within a day of each other, and both reached the same answer.[8]
 That a larger neighbour took the identical course made internment less diplomatically exposed for Sri Lanka.

 What the case demonstrates

 The first is that Hague-XIII internment doctrine remains legally available and practically operational.
 The customary international law of naval warfare has not been displaced by U.N.
-Charter-era norms; in a confrontation between a belligerent's stranded warship and a neutral's port, the eighty-year-old precedent works exactly as it was designed to work.
-The fact that the doctrine has not been invoked in eight decades reflects the absence of triggering cases, not the absence of legal validity.
+Charter-era norms; in a confrontation between a belligerent's stranded warship and a neutral's port, the century-old convention works exactly as designed.
+That the doctrine went uninvoked for eight decades reflects the absence of triggering cases, not the absence of legal validity.

 The second is that small neutral states retain genuine diplomatic agency in even the most consequential great-power confrontations.
 Sri Lanka, a country of 22 million people with limited military capacity and substantial economic vulnerability, made a unilateral decision that materially constrained both U.S. and Iranian options without consulting either Washington or Tehran in advance.
 The U.S. did not pressure Sri Lanka to refuse internment; Iran did not pressure Sri Lanka to refuse to intern.
 The Sri Lankan government acted in what it judged to be its own diplomatic interest and was permitted to do so.
 This is a useful corrective to the framing of contemporary international relations as one in which only the major powers have meaningful agency.